t-richards/chemo/README.md

 #### `Deprovision Windows Store Packages`

-Deprovisions all packages.
-This prevents Windows Store applications from re-appearing when a new user is created, or when a feature update is applied.
+Deprovisions most pre-installed Windows Store apps (same list as above).
+After the treatment is applied, creating a new user or applying a feature update will no longer trigger the re-installation of these junk applications.

+> What is a provisioned Windows Store package?

+When a new Windows user is created, Windows _will_ automatically install all "provisioned" store packages for that user.
+When a feature update is applied, Windows _may_ re-install any missing "provisioned" store packages for all users.

 #### `Remove OneDrive`